Ashraful2880/Client-AI-Auto-Cars/README.md

 ### Server Side Code Link:https://github.com/Ashraful2880/Server-AI-Auto-Cars

 ### About This Project.

+**Name-AI-Auto-Cars**
-**Full Stack Car Sales Website**
+**Type-Full Stack Car Sales Website**

-### Technology Used.
+### front-End Technology:

-* React Application.
+* React JS.
-* React Route.
+* React Router.
 * React Nested Route.
 * CSS Framework-Bootstrap.
-* Deployed On Firebase
+* Deployed On Netlify.
+* firebase Authentication.
-* MongoDb
+* Admin Dashboard.

+### Back-End Technology:

-* Node JS
+* Node JS.
+* Express JS.
+* Mongo DB

 ### Features.

-* Firebase Authentication.
-* Login & SignUp Validation With Regular Expression.
-* Email, Google & Github Authentication.
+* Admin & User Different Dashboard.
+* Admin Can Delete, Update, Manage Products.
+* Admin Can Add New Products.
+* Admin Can Make Admin Also.
+* Users Can Registration With Email & Password.
+* Users Can Also Log in With Google Sign In.
+* Users can Manage,Delete Their Orders.
+* Users Can Also Give Feedback & It Show in the Home Page With Star.
-* Responsive With Mobile Devices.
+* Responsive With Mobile,Tablet & Laptop.
-* Database Integration.
-* Admin Dashboard features
-* Product Update Delete Features